The groups $G$ satisfying a functional equation $f(xk) = xf(x)$ for some $k \in G$: Many -groups are -groups

-We call these the $k$th omega and agemo subgroups, respectively.
-A $p$-group $G$ for $p>2$ is called \emph{powerful}, if the derived subgroup $G'=\gamma_2(G)$ is contained in $\mho^1(G)$.
+Suppose that $p>2$.
+A $p$-group $G$ is called \emph{powerful}, if the derived subgroup $G'=\gamma_2(G)$ is contained in $\mho^1(G)$.
 In particular, abelian $p$-groups are powerful and a group of exponent $p$ is powerful if and only if it is abelian.

 By Lemma \ref{L-sameexp} any big element in an abelian $p$-group is a witness.
-The following is a generalization of this fact (as abelian $p$-groups are powerful).
+The following is a significant generalisation of this fact.

 \begin{theorem} Let $G$ be a powerful $p$-group, for an odd prime $p$.
 Then $G$ is a J-group and $\B(G)\subseteq\W(G)$. \end{theorem}

 \begin{proof} Let $n=p^e=\exp(G)$.
 Our proof is by induction on $e$.